bazylip/introtodeeplearning/README.md

 [![banner](assets/banner.png)](http://introtodeeplearning.com)

+## Solutions of assignments from MIT 6S.191 - Intro to Deep Learning

+In this repository you can find my solutions of the exercises provided as labs assignments in MIT 6S.191 - Intro to Deep Learning.
+Feel free to run them yourself by clicking "Run in Google Colab" button at the top of the notebooks.
+Below you can find the original readme of the course repository.

+---

 This repository contains all of the code and software labs for [MIT 6.S191: Introduction to Deep Learning](http://introtodeeplearning.com)!
 All lecture slides and videos are available on the course website.